 About the event

-Please join us for a panel discussion on the past, present, and future of global health law and to launch a new Oxford University Press book: Global Health Law and Policy: Ensuring Justice for a Healthier World.
+On December 11, 2023, York University’s Global Strategy Lab co-hosted a book launch with University of Toronto’s Dalla Lana School of Public Health and the Global Health Law Consortium.
+The panel discussion on the past, present, and future of global health law marked the launch of the new Oxford University Press book: Global Health Law and Policy: Ensuring Justice for a Healthier World.

 Lisa Forman, BA, LLB, MA, SJD, is a Tier 2 Canada Research Chair in Human Rights and Global Health Equity, and Associate Professor at the Dalla Lana School of Public Health, University of Toronto.
 She is an international human rights law scholar whose research explores how the right to health may contribute to reducing global health inequities.
 Dr. Forman has published widely in these areas, including in relation to global access to medicines; trade-related intellectual property rights; the Sustainable Development Goals; South African constitutional law; and global health equity.

 Steven J Hoffman, JD, PhD, LLD, is the Dahdaleh Distinguished Chair in Global Governance & Legal Epidemiology, Director of Global Strategy Lab, Director of the WHO Collaborating Centre on Global Governance of Antimicrobial Resistance, and the Vice-President of Data & Surveillance with the Public Health Agency of Canada.
 His research leverages various methodological approaches to craft global strategies that better address transnational health threats and social inequalities.